 Wow!
 A quest that will bring purpose to my life?
 Sounds great, doesn't it?
-The sentence above is the by-line from author and travel guru Chris Guillebeau's latest book, released today: The Happiness of Pursuit
+The sentence above is the by-line from author and travel guru Chris Guillebeau's latest book, released today: The Happiness of Pursuit.

 I received an advance copy of this book, for review purposes, under the sole obligation to provide my honest opinion.
 I was not required to give a favorable review.